$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Comparison to LHCb Results for the Differential Decay Rate

 We may also compare our result for $R_0(1)$ to the value for $B\to D^*$ decays, which is suppressed by a factor of $m_\ell^2/q^2$ in experimentally measured rates and so is instead determined from HQET~\cite{Bernlochner:2017jka}.
-We find this value, $R_0^{B\to D^*,\mathrm{HQET}}(1)=1.17(2)$, is in agreement with our result, with the central value higher by $1\sigma$.
+We find this value, $R_0^{B\to D^*,\mathrm{HQET}}(1)=1.17(2)$, is in slight tension with our result, with the central value higher by $\approx 1.5\sigma$.
+These comparisons to experiment and HQET results are summarised in Figure~\ref{shapeparamsplot}.